 - 3 cups sliced fresh or frozen rhubarb (1-inch pieces)

 - 1/3 cup sugar

 - 1/4 cup orange juice

 - Dash salt

 - In a large saucepan, combine rhubarb, sugar, orange juice and salt.
 Bring to a boil.
 Reduce heat; simmer, covered, 6-8 minutes or until rhubarb is tender.
 Cool slightly.

 - Process rhubarb mixture in a blender until smooth.
 Transfer to a bowl; refrigerate, covered, until cold.

-Originally published as Rhubarb Fool with Strawberries in Taste of Home April/May 2013
+Originally published as Berry Rhubarb Fool in Taste of Home April/May 2013

 I love how simple fools are to make.
 This is an interesting take on one.
 I think the rhubarb makes this a little to tart, combined with the orange juice.
 I would try to again with something else, like kiwi, instead of the rhubarb.